 Other people get anxious imagining what the worst things that could happen, and need to blindly step forward despite those fear.
 For these kind of people, it is important not to worry too many steps ahead.
 Like chess, the game changes with each move.

 For all of us, it is important to act “as if” - that is the same, biochemically, as confidence.

-There is an immutable connection between belief, behaviors and results, and results reinforce the initial belief.
+There is an immutable connection between belief, behaviours and results, and results reinforce the initial belief.
 The trap can be imagining that you can change the belief directly.
-Instead, acting “as if” changes the behaviors, which affects the results and, ultimately, the belief.
+Instead, acting “as if” changes the behaviours, which affects the results and, ultimately, the belief.

-There are hacks at the moment to create confidence.
+There are hacks in the moment to create confidence.
 See, for instance, Amy Cuddy’s TedTalk where she talks about how body language may shape who you are.

 But mostly, confidence is the thing you get from doing the thing; it doesn’t come before you do the thing.